Philio/GoMySQL/README.markdown

 Installation
 ------------

-There are too methods to install GoMySQL
+There are 2 methods to install GoMySQL

 1. Via goinstall: